- What is the best month to arrive in Canada?

 - elderly care

 Some employers might be reluctant to hire Working Holiday participants since you only have a limited amount of time on your work permit.
 But you can tell your potential employer that there are no obligations for them.
-The IEC Program is LMIA exempt.
+The IEC program is LMIA exempt.